true

 Twitter Share Info:

-Check out this photo essay, Traditional Carpet Weaving: Want to show people love even when you don’t know the language?
+Check out this photo essay, Traditional Carpet Weaving in North Africa: Want to show people love even when you don’t know the language?
 Learn to appreciate their traditions.
 A photographer captures images of weavers in Morocco.

 pioneersusa